 By Simon O’ Connor, 11th of February 2016

 Board meetings are a mandatory exercise for most companies in Ireland.
 The Companies Act 2014 has introduced new requirements for board meetings which all companies are obliged to adhere to.
 These new requirements are in relation to board minutes, the location of the meetings and the written resolutions to pass the holding of a meeting.

-Board Minutes are considered formal written records of business conducted at a meeting and can be used in court to determine if a company is being compliant with company law.
+Board Minutes are considered formal written records of the business conducted at a meeting and can be used in court to determine if a company is being compliant with company law.
 For this reason, it is essential for each director present at a meeting to review the content of the minutes before they are signed by the Chairperson.

-Since the introduction of the Companies Act 20104, a company must ensure a copy of minute books are available for inspection by the Director of Corporate Enforcement at any given time.
+Since the introduction of the Companies Act 20104, a company must ensure copies of minute books are available for inspection by the Director of Corporate Enforcement at any given time.
 It is considered an offence if a company or any company officer fails to record and retain minutes from any previous board meeting.